Navigation auf uzh.ch

 If you wish to attend an Arabic course, you will need A2-level German.
 You may ask questions in English.

-Arabic I, III and Arabic Fast Track run in fall semesters.
+Arabic II, IV and the Arabic Fast Track course run in spring semesters.

 → No, at present we only offer courses during the semester.